Beka23/Beka23/README.md

 ### Hi there 👋
 My name is Beksultan, my friends usually call me Bek.
-Experienced in backend and frontend I am a full-stack software engineer.
-Fluent in Ruby, Ruby on Rails, JavaScript, React, Redux, HTML, CSS.
-I'm currently looking for full time or contract opportunities.
-Open to relocate or work remotely.
-Feel free to get in touch!
+I'm a full-stack Software Engineer based in NYC.
+Fluent in Ruby on Rails, JavaScript, and React based programming, I am a diligent worker possessing strong skills in writing clean code, problem-solving, and learning new technologies.

 ## Contact Me
 Email: beksultankaiypov@gmail.com